Verley93/ravenous/README.md

 ### BusinessList.js
 The purpose of this component is to iterate through and return Business components.
 To ensure the array is obtained, it can be logged to the console by preceding `this.props.businesses.map(...)` with `console.log(this.props.businesses) &&`.
 Upon executing a search, the business endpoints will be logged to the console as an array.

-### Yelp.js
-The purpose of this utility is to query the Yelp API and return a JSON object containing business information.
-The business object can be logged to the console by preceding `return response.json();` with `console.log(response.json()) &&`.
-This object can be used to determine other endpoints to explore throughout the development process.

 **Note**: More tests will become available as edge-cases and limitations are tested further

 ##  Deployment